 You can freeze chia pudding for a make ahead option as well!
 Just thaw as needed for a feel good treat anytime.

 - Mango chia pudding

 - Coconut chia pudding

 - 3/4 cup any milk from a carton

 - 2 tsp maple syrup or honey

 - 3 – 4 tbsp chia seeds

-* For a thick consistency pudding use 4 tbsp chia seeds, for soup like consistency (pictured) use only 3 tbsp (my favourite).
+- Consistency: For a thick consistency pudding use 4 tbsp chia seeds, for soup like consistency (pictured) use only 3 tbsp (my favorite).

 The only change I made was I added mixed frozen fruit but everything else I kept the same and now it’s my favorite breakfast meal.